 American Journal of Health Promotion, 27(4), e91–e100

-African Americans · Children and youth · Families · Research methods and resources · Rural-urban differences · Schools · The South · Tobacco use · Wellness, health promotion, and disease prevention
+Black or African American · Children and youth · Families · Research methods and resources · Rural-urban differences · Schools · The South · Tobacco use · Wellness, health promotion, and disease prevention